peteromallet/reigh/structure.md

   – Lists shots for the selected project using `ShotListDisplay`.
   – Allows creation of new shots (via API).
   – Hosts `ShotEditor` when a shot is selected for configuring video segments and managing images within that shot.
-• **`components/ShotEditor.tsx`**: Component for configuring and generating video segments from image pairs within a shot.
-Also allows uploading new images directly to the selected shot.
-Displays a section for "Output Videos" if any generated videos are associated with the shot.
-Uses `ShotImageManager` for image list management.
+• **`components/ShotEditor.tsx`**: The main editing view for a shot.
+It orchestrates the `VideoOutputsGallery`, `BatchSettingsForm`, and `ShotImageManager` components.
+• **`components/BatchSettingsForm.tsx`**: A dedicated form for managing all the settings related to batch video generation, including prompts, frames, and other advanced options.
+• **`components/VideoOutputsGallery.tsx`**: A component responsible for displaying the generated videos for a shot, including pagination and triggering the lightbox view.
 • **`components/TaskDetailsModal.tsx`**: A dialog that displays the detailed parameters of a generation task.
 It's triggered from an info button on a generated video and fetches task details based on the generation ID.
 • **`components/VideoShotDisplay.tsx`**: Component to display a shot's images and name.
 Allows selection of the shot for editing.
 Includes UI for inline editing of the shot name and deleting the shot (both via API calls).
 Used by `ShotListDisplay`.
 • **`components/ShotListDisplay.tsx`**: Component that takes a list of shots and renders them using `VideoShotDisplay` components.
 Used by `VideoTravelToolPage.tsx` and `ShotsPage.tsx`.